nerva-project/nerva/contrib/gitian/DOCKRUN.md

 The final `su` command is needed to start a new shell with your new group membership, since the `usermod` command doesn't affect any existing sessions.

-You'll also need to clone the ner repository and navigate to the `contrib/gitian` directory:
+You'll also need to clone the `nerva` repository and navigate to the `contrib/gitian` directory:

 ```bash
 git clone https://github.com/nerva-project/nerva.git